Senjutsu: Artwork

-The album Senjutsu marks the second use of the band's original logotype (with the extended letters R, M and N) on a studio album cover since The X Factor (1995), the previous one being for The Book of Souls (2015).
+Senjutsu marks the second use of the band's original logotype (with the extended letters R, M and N) on a studio album cover since 1995's The X Factor, the previous one being for 2015's The Book of Souls.
 The album cover by Mark Wilkinson presents Eddie dressed up as a samurai and holding a katana.
-An English illustrator told UK's Metal Hammer magazine: "I knew I would have difficulty just plonking Eddie into samurai costume.
+Harris sent Wilkinson reference material of Oni creatures and kabuki paintings and masks, and the artist spent a day seeing the Japanese exhibits on the Victoria and Albert Museum for further inspiration.
+His first draft had a close-up on Eddie's face like Wilkinson's work in the previous album The Book of Souls, before he sent another with Eddie wearing a helmet - without the visor to not hide his face - holding a sword, which Harris decided to use as the cover while keeping the other in the back.
+Mark Wilkinson told UK's Metal Hammer magazine: "I knew I would have difficulty just plonking Eddie into samurai costume.
 The higher caste warriors usually had many layers of highly ornate, dense fabric both to project and pad them out on the battlefield – I couldn't see such a costume working for the skeletal figure of Eddie.
 Besides, he would look far too flamboyant.
 I also resisted putting the traditional samurai helmet on his head.
 It would cover too much detail of the early kabuki-style 'mask' of red warpaint I had sketched out for him.
 The helmet 'cowl' and 'fukigaeshi' earpieces were like skin and bone attachments.
 Eddie's head was like a cyborg – part creature, part machine – especially with all the bashed in metal and torn rustic leather of the rest of his costume".
+The gatefold featured an artwork which Harris commissioned to inspire the band's stage set, featuring Eddie standing in front of a Pagoda surrounded by dead warriors, in a landscape that Wilkinson drew based on the Shotley Peninsula.